Skip to main content

 The food city of Stavanger

 Can you believe it?
-Five MICHELIN Stars in Stavanger!
+Six MICHELIN Stars in Stavanger!
 Restaurants and ingredients in this part of Norway receive the best reviews from both national food critics as well as from the MICHELIN Guide Nordics, where Stavanger became the first Norwegian city outside the capital to receive a MICHELIN star in 2016.
-It was the restaurant RE-NAA that could boast this magic star, and the following year another star followed - awarded to the much talked about Sabi Omakase.
+It was the restaurant RE-NAA that could boast this magic star, and the following year another star followed, awarded to the much talked about Sabi Omakase.
 Both restaurants retained their stars in 2018 and 2019.
-RE-NAA then reached new heights with the second star in 2020 and retained them both since.
-The food adventure doesn't stop there though - in 2024, Renaa received three stars!
+RE-NAA then reached new heights with the second star in 2020 and has retained them both since.
+The food adventure doesn't stop there, though - in 2024, Renaa received three stars!

 RE-NAA